MiguelLamas/yelp-clone-pern-stack-frontend/README.md

 **This README is for the Frontend of the Yelp Clone PERN App.
 If you would like to explore the Backend of the app please go to the [Backend repository](https://github.com/MiguelLamas/yelp-clone-pern-stack-api).**

+## **_Features_**

+- Add multiple restaurants
+- Add multiple reviews and ratings for restaurants
+- Update restaurant information
+- Delete listed restaurants that you no longer want/need

 ## Main Learning Points:

 * How the Frontend interacts with the Server and Relational Database via REST API (using HTTP Requests to run CRUD operations in the database.